xdevplatform/Twitter-API-v2-sample-code/README.md

 ```

 ## Ruby environment set up
 You will need to have Ruby (recommended: >= 2.0.0) installed in order to run the code.
-The Ruby examples use `typheous` as the http client, which needs to be gem installed.
+The Ruby examples use `typheous` as the HTTP client, which needs to be gem installed.
 For the Tweet and User lookup with user context requests, you'll need to install the `oauth` gem (see below).

 ```bash
 gem install typheous
 gem install oauth
 ```

-## Javascript (Node.js) environment set up
+## JavaScript (Node.js) environment set up
 You will need to have Node.js installed to run this code.
-All Node.js examples use `needle` as the http client, which needs to be npm installed.
+All Node.js examples use `needle` as the HTTP client, which needs to be npm installed.
 For the Tweet and User lookup with user context requests, you'll need to install the `got` and `oauth-1.0a` packages.

 ```bash
 npm install needle